katsko/katsko/README.md

 ### Hi there 👋

+My name is Alex and I have over 10 years of backend development.
+I like to create API on Python and sometime I make user interface on html.

+My main stack:

+- 🐍 Python
+- 💻 Django
+- 🐘 PostgreSQL
+- 🐧 Linux

 <!--
 **katsko/katsko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.